Employer Insights

 OFLA Leave for Child Care Due to Closures

-The amendment will also allow for leave for an employee's child needing care due to the closure of school or child care provider following the public health emergency.
+The amendment will also allow for leave for an employee's child needing care due to the closure of school or childcare providers following the public health emergency.

 While employers may not request medical verification in cases of a sick child leave, employers can ask for: